A Note on Quantum Divide and Conquer for Minimal String Rotation: Introduction

 which gives the quantum query complexity

-for any constant $\varepsilon > 0$, where $\tilde O\rbra*{\cdot}$ suppresses polylogarithmic factors.
-Usually, we do not seek to optimize the polylogarithmic factors in the complexity for simplicity.
-This is because the quantum time complexity of a quantum algorithm often has a polylogarithmic factor overhead compared to its quantum query complexity, even if polylogarithmic factors are eliminated from the quantum query complexity.
-The most simple example is the Grover search \cite{Gro96}: the quantum query complexity is $O\rbra*{\sqrt{n}}$ without polylogarithmic factors, however, its quantum time complexity is $O\rbra*{\sqrt{n} \log n}$ (with polylogarithmic factors)\footnote{It should be noted that the best known quantum time complexity of Grover search is $O\rbra*{\sqrt{n} \log \log^* n}$ \cite{AdW17}.}.
+for any constant $\varepsilon > 0$.
+In the approach of \cite{AJ22}, they did not seek to optimize the polylogarithmic factors in each level of the divide-and-conquer process.
+However, for the function version of LMSR, optimizing polylogarithmic factors will make a significant difference shown as follows.

-This time, however, optimizing polylogarithmic factors will make a significant difference.
-In our approach, we try to optimize polylogarithmic factors on each level of the divide and conquer by appropriately using the optimal quantum minimum finding algorithm on bounded-error oracles \cite{WY20} (which is inspired by the improvement on quantum search in \cite{HMdW03}).
-As a result, we obtain a recurrence relation of the form
+In our approach, we try to optimize polylogarithmic factors in each level of the divide and conquer by appropriately using the quantum minimum finding algorithm on bounded-error oracles \cite{WY23} (which extends the result of \cite{HMdW03} on quantum search).
+As a result, we remove the $O\rbra{\log b}$ factor from the previous recurrence relation and thus obtain a new recurrence relation of the form